• Skip to primary navigation

 Jump to Recipe

-• Blueberry and pear crumble - Oh so juicy with tons of fruit flavor 🍐
+• Blueberry and pear crumble - Juicy and satisfying with tons of fruit flavor 🍐

 • Blueberry filled cupcakes with basil buttercream - This combo of ingredients is so good.
 Don't knock it 'til you've tried it!
 The basil frosting gives it such a refreshing taste. 🫐